maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 whether in CI or locally.
 And it's still great to be able to run tests everywhere.
-In fact, we imagine a lot of developers will start with Maelstrom without a generally-available cluster, then maybe move to having a cluster just for CI, and then progress eventually to having a shared project for the entire project.
+In fact, we imagine a lot of developers will start with Maelstrom without a generally-available cluster, then maybe move to having a cluster just for CI, and then progress eventually to having a shared cluster for the entire project.